-Cite: 44-11-11(c)

-This tax preference item allows eligible corporations which have elected to be treated for federal purposes as domestic international sales corporations to be exempted from the business corporation tax calculated 44-11-2(a).

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Cite: 44-11-11(c) Reliability estimate: 5 This tax preference item allows eligible corporations which have elected to be treated for federal purposes as domestic international sales corporations to be exempted from the business corporation tax calculated 44-11-2(a).
+Source: Business Corporation Tax Section Revenue foregone: 2005 - Revenue loss is not reliably estimable.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison:

 Connecticut: Connecticut's provisions allow the same treatment as allowed federally for domestic international sales corporations.

-Connecticut Law Cite: Section 12-214(a)

-Massachusetts: Massachusetts' provisions allow a deduction in determining net income subject to tax equal to the credit allowed under the Federal International Revenue Code.

-Massachusetts Law Cite: Chapter 63, Section 38I
+Connecticut Law Cite: Section 12-214(a) Massachusetts: Massachusetts' provisions allow a deduction in determining net income subject to tax equal to the credit allowed under the Federal International Revenue Code.
+Massachusetts Law Cite: Chapter 63, Section 38I Maine: No similar provisions found.

-New Hampshire: New Hampshire's provision allow special treatment for the distributions from domestic international sales corporations when made to the parent if the profits from the DISC have already been subjected to taxation by New Hampshire under the same chapter for the same taxable year.

-New Hampshire Law Cite: Title V, Chapter 77-A, Section 77A:4
+New Hampshire: New Hampshire's provisions allow special treatment for the distributions from domestic international sales corporations when made to the parent if the profits from the DISC have already been subjected to taxation by New Hampshire under the same chapter for the same taxable year.
+New Hampshire Law Cite: Title V, Chapter 77-A, Section 77A:4 Vermont: No similar provision found.